jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-07-27-monitoring_user_logins.md

 <br>

-📝 For more information and specific details about monitoring user logins, refer to this [Redhat article](https://www.redhat.com/sysadmin/monitor-users-linux).
+📝 For more information and specific details about monitoring user logins in RHEL, refer to this [Redhat article](https://www.redhat.com/sysadmin/monitor-users-linux).